USA Diversity Visa Lottery 2026: Guide to the Green Card Lottery

 1. Place of Birth

 The following nations have fewer US immigrants.
-DV-2026 applicants who are natives of these countries cannot apply.
+DV-2026 applicants who are natives of these countries are not eligible to apply.

-DV-2026 does not accept applicants from the following countries: China (including Hong Kong), Philippines, South Korea, Vietnam, Bangladesh, Canada, Brazil, Cuba, Dominican Republic, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, and Venezuela.
+DV-2026 does not accept applications from the following countries: China (including Hong Kong), the Philippines, South Korea, Vietnam, Bangladesh, Canada, Brazil, Cuba, the Dominican Republic, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, and Venezuela.

 Exceptions